 C2.
 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

 Do you have a policy of placing students on a waiting list?
-No
+Yes If yes, please answer the questions below for Fall 2016 admissions: